- HIVERY is proud to be shortlisted for the World Retail Awards this yearAugust 19, 2020

 While the autonomous car doesn’t require a driver, it does require an Explainer to translate between tech and business units, a Trainer to guide AI in its learning, and a Sustainer to ensure everything works as designed.

 The same is true of Vending Analytics and our other in-development applications, where inventory management, product selection, and placement are optimized using the power of collaborative intelligence.
 Vending machine operators or category planners aren’t being displaced by AI.
 Instead, their job is being made easier and more insightful than ever before while revenue streams are being optimized for growth.

 Since 2013, jobs requiring AI skills have grown over 450 percent.
 Active AI startups have grown by 1400 percent since 2000.
 This modern tool is not only creating jobs, but it’s carrying a large portion of the economy on its back in the process.

 The fear and doubt surrounding AI typically revolve around its interaction with humans.
 Nevertheless, perspectives on AI are shifting now that AI is permeating into the society.
 Digital assistants like Amazon’s Alexa and Apple’s Siri, for instance, are now used by half the population, and 68 percent of users believe AI is less biased than humans.

 Arguably, for AI augmentation to work well with humans, it requires an element of humanization through personality development.
 We might consider the prospect of “personality donors”, similar to “blood donors”, who will “donate” parts of their personality for specific tasks requiring intense human interactions.

 Application examples can vary from a medical practitioner whose concerned patient requires empathy and confidence in their interaction to a customer support specialist dealing with an irritated customer who requires a calm, understanding and polite interaction over the phone.
-Below is a great example of AI application that synthesises elements of humanization and personality.
+Below is a great example of an AI application that synthesizes elements of humanization and personality.
 In fact, Google has an entire team dedicated to it.
 Yet, acting too little (or too much) like a human can make AI creepy leading to Uncanny valley.
 So, this is a balancing act; and art in itself as much as it is science.